Author Diane Calkins

 Over the years, the Calkins family has shared their home with abandoned dogs, cats, bunnies, birds, guinea pigs, rats, a parakeet named Pokey, and a chicken named Zoe.
 Their stories have provided fodder for her children’s books and a memoir called “An Ark of Sorts.”

 Zoe stars in Diane’s first picture book “One Happy Chicken.
-“A Very Naughty Beagle Named Bonnie” will debut early in 2022.
-“What to Do With a Ginormous Puppy” as well as a memoir called “An Ark of Sorts” will follow later this year.
+“A Very Naughty Beagle Named Bonnie” and “What to Do With a Ginormous Puppy” made their debut in 2022.

 Illustrator David Lock